Nash-Healey: 1954

 Nash-Kelvinator became reorganized as a division of American Motors Corporation (AMC) that was formed as a result of a merger with Hudson Motor Car Company on 1 May 1954.
-Nash was faced with limited resources for marketing, promotion, and further development of this niche market car in comparison to its volume models.
+Nash was faced with limited resources for marketing, promotion, and further development of this niche market car compared to its volume models.
 By this time AMC knew that a similar luxurious two-seat Ford Thunderbird with V8 power was being planned.
 In light of the low sales for the preceding years, Nash delayed the introduction of the 1954 models until 3 June and discontinued the convertible, leaving just a slightly reworked "Le Mans" coupe, distinguished by a reverse slanted "C" pillar and a three-piece rear window instead of the previous one-piece glass.

 Healey was focusing on its new Austin-Healey 100, "and the Nash-Healey had to be abandoned."
 Although the international shipping charges were a significant cost factor, Nash cut the POE (port of entry) price by more than $1,200 to $5,128.
 Production ceased in August.
 A few leftover 1954s were sold as 1955 models.